 Today, we will drive to Bomi and Lulang forest.

 First, we will drive to the forest area.
-You will see the King Cypress, tree that is over 2,500 years old and about 50 meters high.
-After that we proceed to visit Gala Village.
+You will see King Cypress, a tree that is over 2,500 years old and about 50 meters high.
+After that, we proceed to visit Gala Village.
 The village is located in a gorgeous valley with magnificent peach bloom.

-After visiting the village we continue driving towards Lulang forest.
-As we cross Sekyim la Pass , you will enjoy a distant view of snowy Mt.
+After visiting the village we continue driving towards the Lulang forest.
+As we cross Sekyim la Pass, you will enjoy a distant view of snowy Mt.
 Namjia Bawa.
-Once we reach Lulang forest, enjoy the walk along the high trees, wild flowers with mountain setting on the background.
+Once we reach Lulang forest, enjoy the walk along the high trees, wildflowers with mountain setting on the background.
 There are small cute villages in the valley.